 Some organisms—mostly bacteria but also certain invertebrates, including plenty of larvae, and at least one type of frog—are adapted for living in the seemingly inhospitable cup of a tropical pitcher plant.
 In fact, some of these organisms don't live anywhere else.
 Some mosquito larvae, for example, complete this stage of their development in the liquid inside a cup, where they eat other types of larvae.
 In at least one type of pitcher plant, ants live in hollow chambers inside the plant and venture into pitchers to eat trapped prey.

 The way a pitcher develops is just as fascinating as how it catches prey.
 What begins as a rather typical, sword-shaped leaf grows a long, strong tendril at its tip.
 The tendril may curl and loop around another plant for support.
 Ultimately the tip of the tendril swells and droops, eventually opening to become a remarkable urn-like trap.

-Most species produce two types of pitchers: "lower pitchers" grow near the ground, and "upper pitchers" grow higher on the plant.
+Most types produce two types of pitchers: "lower pitchers" grow near the ground, and "upper pitchers" grow higher on the plant.
 Lower pitchers look different than upper pitchers, and sometimes they catch different sorts of prey.

 While a few of the tropical pitcher plants are low-growing, most are climbing vines, supported by tendrils at the tips of the leaves.
-Some species reach 45 feet (13.7 meters) high into surrounding trees.
-Some species are epiphytes.
+Some reach 45 feet (13.7 meters) high into surrounding trees.
+Some are epiphytes.

 In addition, logging, agriculture, roads, and human development continue to destroy habitat throughout the range of this genus.
 Drought and other effects of global climate change may alter habitat too, posing a future threat.